-The number of interments in the District increased to 409 in F/Y 2017/2018, and the Board of Trustees increased the overall fees for services by 5% effective August 1, 2018.
-The revenue from interments in F/Y 2018/2019 is anticipated to be greater than F/Y 2017/2018.
-The property tax revenue for 2018/2019 is budgeted slightly more than the actual revenues from F/Y 2017/2018.
+The number of interments in the District increased to 427 in F/Y 2018/2019, and the Board of Trustees increased the overall fees for services by 5% effective August 1, 2019.
+The revenue from interments in F/Y 2019/2020 is anticipated to slightly be greater than F/Y 2018/2019.
+The property tax revenue for 2019/2020 is budgeted slightly more than the actual revenues from F/Y 2018/2019.
 Recent data on property sales, State Tax Revenue reports, and San Diego County Treasury reports indicate an improving trend for property tax revenues.
 However, tax revenues continue to be at risk due to the current State of California Budgeting process.
-Revenues from investments are expected to be only slightly better than F/Y 2017/18, as the economy, while growing slightly, does not offer much growth in conservative investments such as CD's and Bonds.
-Depressed interest rates are still the expectation for the next 2 to 3 years.
+Revenues from investments are expected to be lowered F/Y 2019/20, as the economy, while growing slightly, does not offer much growth in conservative investments such as CD's and Bonds, and APY's continue to decreased.